Schoyen/tdqd-tools/README.md

 np.savetxt("dipole_data.dat", data) # For raw-text files
 np.save("dipole_data", data) # For pickled-data
 ```
+Note that the command-line tools accept both NumPy-pickled files and raw-text files.

 ## Performing spectral analysis of dipole moment
 To extract the spectral lines from the time-dependent dipole moment stored in the data set above, we can use the command-line tool `get_spec`.